MADGRISMAD/MADGRISMAD/README.md

 - 🌱 I’m currently learning **CSS, HTML JAVASCRIPT and C#**

-- 👯 I’m looking to collaborate on **public Front End projects and game bots**
+- 👯 I’m looking to collaborate on **public Front End projects and game bots and public proyects**

 - 👨‍💻 All of my projects are available at [https://github.com/MADGRISMAD?tab=repositories](https://github.com/MADGRISMAD?tab=repositories)